edHelper.com

 By Beth A. Beutler

 1 Rendy sat on the bench, breathing hard.
-She felt like her throat was closing in.
+She felt like her throat was closing.
 The spring air with all its pollen really triggered her asthma.
 She closed her eyes and willed herself to relax.
-The attack slowed down and soon she was able to breathe easier again.
+The attack slowed down, and soon she was able to breathe easier again.
 She kept her eyes closed and let her memories float...

 3 When Rendy got older, she became more frustrated with her asthma.
-Sometimes she couldn't keep up with other children who were playing games like kickball.
+Sometimes she couldn't keep up with other kids when playing games like kickball.
 After running for just a little while, she would begin to wheeze.
 Then she'd take her inhaler out of her pocket.
-One time, she forgot it, and another kid got an adult to help.
-Fortunately, Rendy's mom was at the parking lot by their car, and she had an inhaler with her.
+One time she forgot it, and another kid got an adult to help.
+Fortunately, Rendy's mom was nearby, and she had an inhaler with her.

 Paragraphs 4 to 6: